Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Results

 \subsubsection{Alignment with Trajectory Quality Scores}

+Agreement between the LLM and clinicians for TQS was comparable to inter-clinician agreement (Supplementary Table~S3), with high quadratic-weighted Cohen’s $\kappa$ ($0.910$ vs. $0.917$), strong Spearman correlations ($0.923$ vs. $0.931$), and near-perfect within-one-category agreement ($98.9\%$ vs. $99.8\%$).
+Clinician assessment of task relevance similarly demonstrated substantial agreement with LLM-derived task relevance scores, supporting the reliability of the proposed task-aware weighting mechanism.
-Figure~\ref{fig:reward_boxplot} shows that the learned reward increases monotonically with trajectory-quality scores, with clear separation between low- and high-quality trajectories.

-This ordering is supported by a strong monotonic association (Spearman $\rho = 0.63$, $p < 0.001$) and a large effect size between extreme groups (Cohen’s $d = 3.41$, 95\% CI: [3.03, 3.82]), indicating that the reward reliably recovers the underlying preference structure.
+Figure~\ref{fig:reward_boxplot} shows that the learned reward increases monotonically with TQS, with clear separation between low- and high-quality trajectories.
+This ordering was supported by a strong monotonic association (Spearman $\rho = 0.63$, $p < 0.001$) and a large effect size between extreme groups (Cohen’s $d = 3.41$, 95\% CI: [3.03, 3.82]), indicating that the reward reliably recovered the underlying preference structure.

-Consistent with this, correlation analyses with downstream clinical outcomes (Supplementary Table~S4) demonstrate that the learned reward aligns with key endpoints, including mortality, organ support--free days, and treatment burden.
-These results suggest that the CN-PR reward captures clinically meaningful trajectory quality beyond the preference labels used for training.
+Correlation analyses with downstream clinical outcomes (Table~\ref{tab:reward_correlations_mimic}) further demonstrated that the learned reward aligned with key endpoints, including mortality, organ support--free days, and treatment burden.
+Notably, the CN-PR reward exhibited stronger and more consistent associations with these outcomes than alternative handcrafted and outcome-based reward formulations, and these patterns remained consistent in the external AmsterdamUMCdb validation cohort (Supplementary Table~S4).
+Ablation of the task-relevance weighting component resulted in attenuated reward--outcome correlations across both internal and external validation datasets, particularly for organ support--free days, time to shock resolution, and treatment burden metrics.
+These findings suggest that task-aware supervision improves alignment between narrative-derived preferences and clinically relevant sepsis management outcomes.

+As a negative control, we repeated reward learning after randomly permuting TQS labels across trajectories while preserving the empirical score distribution.
+The resulting rewards showed weak and inconsistent correlations with clinical outcomes (all $|\rho| < 0.12$; Table~\ref{tab:reward_correlations_mimic}), indicating that the observed alignment did not arise from spurious statistical structure or the reward-learning procedure alone.